YiningJenny/FinalYearProject/blog.md

 [HC-05 Bluetooth Module Interfacing with Arduino UNO](https://www.electronicwings.com/arduino/hc-05-bluetooth-module-interfacing-with-arduino-uno)

 ## 14 July - Tutorial with Mahalia
 I talked to Mahalia about my project plan.
-I havn't decided what to do but generally base on last term's group work---[Legend of Hanzi](https://github.com/YiningJenny/A.C.E_Docs).
+I havn't totally decided what to do but generally base on last term's group work---[Legend of Hanzi](https://github.com/YiningJenny/A.C.E_Docs).
+I asked my groupmates, they don't mind about I keep developping this project.

+My to-do list after talking to Mahalia:
+- Assessment brief - help me explain my project to others
+- Ethics approval form - needed to be approved before data collection
+- Time schedule - make a timetable
+- Sketch - something like illustration with draft, also helps me explaining my project
+- Technic list - Code, physical sensors, software…

 ## 17 - 18 August : flow chart and sketch diagram in Adobe AI
 considered the entire flow of the game and how players interact with the screen.
 As a result of doing more in-depth research and thinking about the sensor and Unity interaction part of the game, I had to change some of the game mechanics, and the in-game UI.